gbif/ssg-gb23/content/01_programme/en.md

 *As a host of the 23rd meeting (GB23) of the Governing Board of the GBIF, SiBBr will promote an open Symposium that will present the system innovations and the efforts and partnerships within the data mobilization process to establish a network of institutions whose data will be accessible both through GBIF and from the national biodiversity portal.*

-*Speakers and the complete agenda will be released soon, but for now the organizers would appreciate if the participants could indicate their intention to attend the SiBBr Sypmposium.
-The event will be held on Thursday, October, 27th, from 9 am to 5 pm at the main auditorium of the National Council for Scientific and Technological Development (CNPq).*
+*The organizers would appreciate if the participants could indicate their intention to attend the SiBBr Sypmposium when registering.*

+__Draft agenda__

+__1st Session - Presentations__
+09:00-09:30  Opening session
+09:30-10:15  GBIF - Empower a global network 10:15-10:30  Coffee break
+10:30-11:15  SiBBr: Engaging stakeholder communities at national level 11:15-12:00  SiBBr: Brazil Node of GBIF
+12:00-13:30  Lunch

+__2nd Session - Working Groups__
+13:30-15:30  Working groups: 'Deliver Relevant Data and Improve Data Quality', 'Address Data Gaps' and 'Support Biodiversity Assessments'
+15:30-17:00  Ending Session

 ### Friday 28 October 2016